mautrix/docs/bridges/general/troubleshooting.md

   (the client will share a new megolm session, which should show up in the logs).

+## The bridge doesn't start after I enabled next-gen auth (OAuth/MAS)
+With `failed to get supported login flows` or `homeserver does not support appservice login` as the error message.

+As mentioned in both the config comments and the [e2be docs](https://docs.mau.fi/bridges/general/end-to-bridge-encryption.html), you have to enable MSC4190 mode if the homeserver is using next-gen auth.

 ## How do I bridge typing notifications and read receipts?
 The bridges use [MSC2409] to receive ephemeral events (EDUs) from the Matrix homeserver and bridge them to the remote network.
 It is enabled by default in